Azure-Samples/ms-identity-javascript-react-tutorial/2-Authorization-I/2-call-arm/README.md

 ##### Assign Azure role-based access control (Azure RBAC)

-1. Ensure that [An Azure Storage Account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) was created, and if not please create one.
+1. Ensure that an [Azure Storage Account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) was created.
+If not, please create one.
 1. Assign the role `Storage Blob Data Contributor` to your user or group to have read and write access to your blob storage.
 Please see [Assign Azure roles using the Azure portal](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal?tabs=current).

 ##### Configure the spa app (ms-identity-react-c2s2) to use your app registration